-Of course, none of this is a worry with Kanban software.
-You control who has access and data never disappears by accident.
+Of course, none of this is a worry with digital Kanban boards.
+You control who has access, and data never disappears by accident.

-Perhaps the main problem with physical Kanban boards is that unlike digital boards on the cloud, they are not indestructible.
+Perhaps the main problem with physical boards is that they are not indestructible, unlike digital Kanban boards on the cloud.
 Accidents can happen, and if your workplace is damaged by a natural disaster or break-in, damage or loss of your physical Kanban board could have highly negative consequences for your business.

 There are many great things that come with a digital Kanban board that we already went in-depth about.
 However, the electronic Kanban board poses some challenges as well.
 Keep in mind that when you are applying the new technique to your workplace.

 Some argue that without the need for people to gather around a physical board, personal interaction is lost and employees become more detached from team and the bigger picture.
 It is true that just because you are able to collaborate from anywhere with the help of the board, it isn’t always the best step to take.
 The electronic Kanban board is great for day-to-day improvement work, but when there is complex new information, a sensitive subject or disagreement about the direction of the project, it is a good idea to get some interpersonal time.